 - Talk to the staff: Make an appointment to meet the administrator, director of nursing, the activities director or all three.
 Also, speak with the dietitian if your loved one has special dietary requirements.

 - Talk with your family and your loved one’s physician: Once you’ve narrowed down your choices, talk with friends, family and your loved one’s health care provider about your selections.
 They can help make sure you haven’t overlooked anything in your search.

 Schedule your free case evaluation today.

-The Tampa and Sarasota nursing home abuse lawyers at Dennis Hernandez & Associates, P.A., can help you navigate the complex process of pursuing an elderly abuse or neglect claim.
+The Florida nursing home abuse lawyers at Dennis Hernandez & Associates, P.A. can help you navigate the complex process of pursuing an elderly abuse or neglect claim.
 While no amount of money can erase the emotional damage such abuse can cause, you may be entitled to compensation that will help cover expenses related to your case.
-Contact us anytime of day or night by calling (813) 250-0000 in Tampa or (941) 210-0000 in Sarasota.
+Contact us 24/7 on the phone or online.